HaGGARdTREASon/CanopyAI/README.md

 pinned: false
 ---

-# In-Browser AI Assistant
+# Gemma AI Web Interface

-Runs SmolLM2-360M-Instruct locally in your browser using WebGPU and Transformers.js.
+This app connects to a locally hosted Gemma model running on a remote PC via a secure API-key-protected SSH tunnel.